How to Find the Cheapest Heating Oil in Cork

 As Ireland's largest county, Cork has enormous variation in heating oil prices between the well-served city area and remote West Cork — sometimes €50+ on a 500L order.

 Market conditions can change quickly.
-Compare current supplier quotes in Cork and set a price alert if your target is below today's average.
+Compare recent supplier prices in Cork and set a price alert if your target is below the recent average.

 As Ireland's largest county, Cork has enormous variation in heating oil prices between the well-served city area and remote West Cork — sometimes €50+ on a 500L order.

 Never auto-renew without checking the market first.
-Local quotes can diverge by county, volume, and delivery slot even on the same day.
+Local quotes can diverge by county, volume, and delivery slot even within the same week.

 Delivery costs are relatively fixed whether a tanker drops 300L or 1000L, so the per-litre price is usually lower on larger fills.

 If your tank is under half, prioritize security of supply first.
-If you have more flexibility, use alerts and live county pricing to track movement in Cork before placing an order.
+If you have more flexibility, use alerts and recent county pricing to track movement in Cork before placing an order.

 Your total price includes crude-linked product costs, refining and distribution costs, carbon tax (~€0.161/L), and VAT (13.5%).
 Here's the approximate breakdown for a typical Cork order: